-She was a foot away from the door when he spoke up behind her.
+She had a foot out the door when he spoke up behind her.

-She froze on her way to the door, glancing up at him with wary eyes.
+She froze, turning to look at him with wary eyes.

 She sucked in a shallow breath through her mouth, and he smiled at the scent of fear that permeated the air.

 "Get out of my sight, Granger, or you might not be lucky enough to escape it with a mere taste of the Cruciatus."

 She was out of the door as quickly as her feet could carry her.

 Hermione couldn't believe it.
 Voldemort really thought she was stupid.

 He had been there, on the back of Professor Quirrell's head, when she had told the teachers that she had confronted the troll thinking she could subdue it on her own.
 But he must have known that she had been lying to keep Harry and Ron out of trouble; they had, after all, just saved her life.
 And she should have grown out of such reckless overconfidence if she had ever had it or she wouldn't have survived her first year as an Auror.

 Even at twelve, I wasn't stupid enough to attempt something that I knew to be impossible, she thought indignantly as she stalked through the corridors in the direction that she remembered led to the front door.
 But, Merlin, Voldemort could be so scary … how could Lucius deal with him time and again without flinching?